PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-The above is identical to using a while loop like below.
+The above is identical to using a while loop.

 (example)
 ```c